Non-Local Graph Neural Networks: Abstract

 \section{Abstract}

 Modern graph neural networks (GNNs) learn node embeddings through multilayer local aggregation and achieve great success in applications on assortative graphs.
 However, tasks on disassortative graphs usually require non-local aggregation.
+In addition, we find that local aggregation is even harmful for some disassortative graphs.
 In this work, we propose a simple yet effective non-local aggregation framework with an efficient attention-guided sorting for GNNs.
 Based on it, we develop various non-local GNNs.
 We perform thorough experiments to analyze disassortative graph datasets and evaluate our non-local GNNs.
-Experimental results demonstrate that our non-local GNNs significantly outperform previous state-of-the-art methods on six benchmark datasets of disassortative graphs, in terms of both model performance and efficiency.
+Experimental results demonstrate that our non-local GNNs significantly outperform previous state-of-the-art methods on seven benchmark datasets of disassortative graphs, in terms of both model performance and efficiency.